-We provide transcription services for both single and multi-speaker dictation, but a transcription and translation will only ever be as good as the quality of the audio recording from which it is made.
+We provide transcription services for both single and multi-speaker dictation, but a transcription and voice translation will only ever be as good as the quality of the audio recording from which it is made.
 Here are our tips on how to record audio for transcription, enabling us to deliver the most professional transcripts.

-Before your recording
+Before recording for audio translation

 Inform your participants in advance